KadinTucker/CivInspired/Rulebook/trade.md

 ## How trade works

 Trade occurs in four phases:
-- Selection Phase: each city determines the "favouribility" of each other city, being a measure of how much the city wants to trade with the other.
+- Selection Phase: each city determines the "favourability" of each other city, being a measure of how much the city wants to trade with the other.
 - Demand Phase: each city finds, for each resource, how much each other city would want to import ideally to make them have equal amounts.
-- Offer Phase: each city places an offer for exports to each other city based on a combination of the favouribility and the demand from the previous phases.
+- Offer Phase: each city places an offer for exports to each other city based on a combination of the favourability and the demand from the previous phases.
 - Import Phase: each city imports goods based on the offers it has been provided, but only as much as its available stock of commerce would allow for.

 #### Selection Phase

 Each city determines how much it likes a particular destination to export to.
-The city does so by calculating a favouribility score, that:
+The city does so by calculating a favourability score, that:
  - increases with the available Commerce of the destination;
  - increases with the shared culture* between the two cities;
  - decreases with the "trade distance" between the cities;
  - decreases with unfavourable trade policies between the origin and destination civilisations (note that they can be the same civilisation).

-The total favouribility scores are then added up for the city, and the relative favourability score to a destination is calculated as the fraction of the total favourability score of that destination.
+The total favourability scores are then added up for the city, and the relative favourability score to a destination is calculated as the fraction of the total favourability score of that destination.

 #### Demand Phase